x-77-x/SphereServer-0.51x/README.md

 <b>[ISSUE 27]</b><BR>
 -spell interupt? in 51a there is no spell interupt,<BR>
-maybe added a SMALL chance (25% or less) of fizzling a spell when taking damage while casting
+maybe added a SMALL chance (25% or less) of fizzling a spell when taking MELE damage (not archery) while casting

 <b>[ISSUE 29]</b><BR>
 -weapon speed in sphereitem.scp never worked<BR>
 SPEED=<BR>
-value no difference, BUT you could increase weight to adjust swing speed!
+value no difference, BUT you could increase weight to adjust swing speed! so not really a problem

 <b>[ISSUE 30]</b><BR>
 NPC spell targets<BR>
-Add healing to self if a monster casts healing<BR>
+NPCs always target player with spells, if you add Greater Heal to monster spellbook, they should target themselves<BR>
 Monsters should be able to use greater heal, dispel, magic reflection, cure...<BR>

 <P><BR><P><BR>